colgate-cs-research/DistanceEstimation/code/auth/experiment 2/Readme.md

 The is a similar to the above experiment.
 The only difference is that in this case I sent the packets to mobile receiver instead of ubuntu.
 I wanted to check whether the ack behaviour is similar for mobile devices as well (which are our main target).
-The experiment was successful and I received acks for the sent packets.
+The experiment was unsuccessful and I did not receive acks for the sent packets.

 - `test_monitor_mobile_wifi_off.pcap`